natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-55AMD-1.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Soviet medium tank {{Battle-rating}}.
-It was introduced in [[Update "Wind of Change"]].
+The '''{{Specs|name}}''' was a further development of the ubiquitous T-55 main battle tank, outfitted with the Drozd hard-kill active protection system (APS) as a countermeasure against anti-tank guided missiles (ATGMs).
+Originally, the Drozd APS was developed by the Soviet military in the late 1970s to provide protection for their T-55 and T-62 tanks against the growing threat of portable ATGMs and handheld unguided anti-tank rocket launchers.
+Around 250 T-55A tanks were subsequently converted to the T-55AD standard, with the Drozd APS installed.

-The T-55AMD-1 is a modification of the premium [[T-55AM-1]] at the same battle rating.
-It has the same upgrades to the firepower, fire control system, engine, and hull armour compared to the original [[T-55A]].
-However, what sets it apart is the "Drozd" hard-kill active protection system, a first for Soviet tanks.
-It replaces the add-on "brow" composite armour and intercepts incoming ATGMs with explosive charges.
-Because the turret is no longer capable of resisting contemporary tank guns, the T-55AMD-1 effectively trades turret armour for vastly improved protection against ATGMs, making it easier to counter IFVs and helicopters.
+Introduced in [[Update "Wind of Change"]], the T-55AMD-1 is essentially a side-grade of the premium [[T-55AM-1]].
+It has the same upgrades to the firepower, fire control system, engine, and hull armour made on the [[T-55A]] to bring it up to the T-55AM-1 standard, but the T-55AMD-1 trades the add-on "brow" composite armour for the Drozd APS, which can effectively intercept incoming ATGMs within a 80° frontal arc.
+This makes the T-55AMD-1 better equipped to deal with ATGM-equipped IFVs, tank destroyers, and helicopters than the T-55AM-1, though the turret armour cannot reliably resist penetration from contemporary tank guns.
+The T-55AMD-1 retains the potent 100 mm D-10T2S cannon with access to various ammunition types, including APFSDS, APHE, and ATGMs.
+Its mobility, while not exceptional, is adequate for its role.
+The combination of the versatile D-10T2S gun with competent mobility allows the T-55AMD-1 to perform well, even in situations where the Drozd APS is irrelevant.

 == General info ==
 === Survivability and armour ===